-4.3.1 Word-Oriented Definitions and Requirements The following definitions and requirements are addressed to word characteristics.
+4.3.1 Word-Oriented Definitions and Requirements

+The following definitions and requirements are addressed to word characteristics.

 - a.
 Word Length (Class I and II).
 Individual words may vary in length from 4 bits to not more than 32 bits in Class I and not more than 64 bits in Class II. - b.
-Fragmented Words (Class II).
+Fragmented Words (Class I and II).
 A fragmented word is defined as a word divided into no more than eight segments and placed in various locations within a minor frame.
-The locations need not be adjacent.
-All word segments used to form a data word should be constrained to the boundaries of a single minor frame.
+Locations need not be adjacent.
+For Class I, all word segments used to form a data word shall be constrained to the boundaries of a single minor frame.
+Class II may fragment across minor frames, though this is not recommended.
 Fragmented synchronization words are not allowed. - c.
 Bit Numbering.
-To provide consistent notation, the most significant bit (MSB) in a word shall be numbered "one".
-Less significant bits shall be numbered sequentially within the word. - d.
+To provide consistent notation, the most significant bit (msb) in a word shall be numbered "one".
+Less significant bits shall be numbered sequentially within the word - d.
 Word Numbering.
-To provide consistent notation, the first word after the minor frame synchronization pattern shall be numbered "one" (see Figure 4-2).
+To provide consistent notation, the minor frame synchronization pattern word shall be numbered "zero" and the first word after the minor frame synchronization pattern shall be numbered "one" (see Figure 4-3).
 Each subsequent word shall be sequentially numbered within the minor frame.
 Numbering within a subframe (see Subsection 4.3.2 item c(1)) shall be "one" for the word in the same minor frame as the initial counter value for subframe synchronization and sequentially thereafter.
 Notations of W and S shall mean the W word position in the minor frame and S word position in the subframe.

-Figure 4-2.
+Figure 4-3.
 PCM Frame Structure